 On the other hand, the interfaces inside the control/audio/vehicle boards don't have to be open because they are depend on specific functions.
 For example, the interface between the control board and SoC/PMIC/ROM/RAM board isn't open.

-Any manufacturer can choose the design of the original interface other than the open interface defined here, or can choose the design which don't use any interface (connect hardware directly).
+Any manufacturer can use the original interface other than the open interface defined here, or can use the design which don't use any interface (connect hardware directly).
 In such case, they don't have to be open either.